 For most business owners, the company is not just a financial asset.
 It is the primary structure of their professional life, often for decades.
 The question of what comes next after a transaction is not purely financial.
 It is personal, operational, and in many cases, identity-defining.

 Understanding your options before you sit down across from a buyer changes the quality of the negotiation.
-Knowing what you actually want, and what you are willing to commit to, gives you the clarity to negotiate terms that reflect your real priorities rather than accepting whatever structure the buyer proposes.
+Knowing what you actually want, and what you are willing to commit to, gives you the clarity to negotiate business sale terms that reflect your real priorities rather than accepting whatever structure the buyer proposes.

 The Full Spectrum of Involvement